Yomguithereal/mnemonist/stack.md

 A stack is simply a list in **L**ast **I**n **F**irst **O**ut (LIFO) order.

-This just mean that inserted items will get out in the reversed insertion order.
+This just means that inserted items will get out in the reversed insertion order.

 For more information about the Stack, you can head [here](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).